 (Figure 1).
 These are small, pale-brown to white insects shorter than 6 mm.
 Wings may be present or absent, and they have a large swollen area above the mandibles (clypeus).
 Often they are found in books, on floor molding and in closets.
 They do not suck blood, but feed on molds and mildews.

 (Figure 5).
 They have forcepslike cerci that can be used to capture prey or to defend themselves against predators.
-Earwig adults are 1/4" to 1" long.
+Earwig adults are 1/4" to 1" (6 to 25 mm) long.
 Their bodies are flattened and are pale- to dark-brown.
 The antennae are threadlike and about half the length of the body.
 They are active at night and often crawl into homes under doorsills.
 They are attracted to light and are beneficial, eating insects and other pests.

 They are often called "thousand-leggers" because they have many legs (two pairs per body segment).
 They have many cylindrical body segments and one pair of short antennae with seven segments.
 Millipedes feed on decaying organic matter and are found in decaying vegetation and mulched areas.
 They are nocturnal and are known to have mass migrations from swampy areas of Florida.